It’s understandable if you think that using glue around fish is a bad idea.

-Super glue is safe for use in fish tanks because it becomes completely inert when moist or wet.
+Super glue is safe for use in fish tanks because it becomes completely inert when wet.
 The main active ingredient of the glue is Cyanoacrylate.
 When in contact with water it forms strong and stable bonds.
-Essentially, it polymerizes in 30 to 45 seconds.
-Cyanoacrylate is by definition an aquarium safe glue, as water is an accelerant (or catalyst) of the curing process.
-Wait out the curing for 5 to 7 minutes and then put the glued object inside the tank.
+Cyanoacrylate is by definition an aquarium safe glue, as water accelerates the curing process.

-It may sound like a scary name at first read but it has nothing to do with the toxicity of Cyanide.
+Despite its scary name, it has nothing to do with the toxicity of Cyanide.

-The Gorilla gel super glue can be used as aquarium glue.
+The Gorilla gel super glue can be used as a safe aquarium glue.
 Here’s a link to Amazon where I’m showing you the exact ethyl cyanoacrylate gel version of that.

 Where to use super glue in my aquarium?